Hercules Against the Moon Men - 1964

 The fight scenes - - and there are plenty of them - - gives Hercules/Maciste chances to fight his own peculiar way, which means uprooting trees and hurling them onto attackers, or to simply outfight bands of soldiers (who look to be in modified Roman Soldier outfits, though our tale is - - in the English language version - - supposed to be Irakles fighting for justice in ancient Greece) by thrashing them to the ground with whatever is handy.
 A gigantic Bill Finger-sized torture machine is used on Hercules and he defeats it, and pretty soon Queen Samara realizes force is useless and she needs to try a different tactic, so she starts fluttering her eyes and smiling as if she has discovered who should be her new boyfriend.
 But as Gladius' daughter Aga (played by Anna Maria Polan) says "I'll do anything in the fight for liberty and freedom," and that's exactly how Hercules feels, too, fooling the Queen with a faked drink of her slavery-inducing potion.
 With Hercules now in her power (she thinks) and laying around her royal apartment gazing at her as if she's a movie star (well, that's certainly legitimate) Samara soon monologues about the secrets of the Moon Men and the glorious future she and Hercules share working for these blood-thirsty alien invaders.

 This information gives Hercules just the edge he needs to defeat them, especially their army of Rock Soldiers who sucker punch Hercules when he's not looking.
 He defeats many of them by pulling a Samson and knocking down a pillar within their cavern, causing it to cave in on their advancing horde (though, incredibly, not a single fragment drops onto Hercules).
-This doesn't end the battle because their are more Rock Soldiers elsewhere in the central chamber, a place that makes the alien army seem more like a pagan death-cult, and doesn't really explain why their slowly reassembling Queen Selene looks like a slightly hefty Elizabeth Taylor, and why the Moon Men look like rocks or that their leader is a guy in a conical Darth Vader mask without the helmet.
+This doesn't end the battle because there are more Rock Soldiers elsewhere in the central chamber, a place that makes the alien army seem more like a pagan death-cult, and doesn't really explain why they're slowly reassembling their Queen Selene who looks like a slightly hefty Elizabeth Taylor.
+Questions abound: why do the Moon Men look like rocks in the first place?
+And why is their leader a guy in a conical Darth Vader mask without the helmet?

 - Day of Anger - 1967